 Windsock 2.0 was launched end of 2013 and unfortunately as popular as it was, it made a massive loss.
 It used the best weather data available which sadly isn't free and every time a forecast was fetched it had a cost associated.
 While the original app was priced to include a casual amount of usage over the lifetime of the app version (1 year being the expected lifetime), it was a business model that sucked.
 The more usage Windsock got the more its costs started to spiral and so I had to regrettably remove the app from the store mid-2014.

 However many loyal users had paid and I didn't feel it was fair to just shut everything down after seven months even if I knew the business model wouldn't work.
 Therefore I kept paying the server and data costs for a full 3 more years expecting users to move onto other apps but it just didn't happen!
 I regularly got emails from keen users who still used Windsock every day!

 Unfortunately, the costs reached a point where I had to make a decision to either shut the server and app down completely or try and resurrect the business model to make it sustainable.
-Hence Windsock 3.0 is now using an in-app purchase subscription model.
+Hence Windsock 3 is now using an in-app purchase subscription model with a host of new pro-level features.
 I know that is very frustrating for many of you.
 If it helps I kept the app version going well beyond its original 1 year lifetime, however, I hope you understand I had to make the change or kill the app completely.

 You can buy a subscription by downloading the latest version of the app on the App Store and then going to Windsock > Settings > Subscription.